Orlová: 12th–18th centuries

 According to legend, Duke Mieszko IV Tanglefoot went hunting with his pregnant wife Ludmila.
 As they rested upon a hill, an eagle suddenly took flight, frightening the couple.
-The eagle dropped his prey, which fell to earth near them.
+The eagle dropped its prey, which fell to earth near them.
 Ludmila prematurely gave birth to her child, Casimir I of Opole.
 The couple, seeing a sign from God in this incident, founded a chapel on that spot and later named the subsequent settlement after the eagle (orzeł, orel).

 The first written mention of Orlová is from 1223, when a settlement in this locality was mentioned in a deed of bishop Wawrzyniec.
-The name of Orlova was first used in a document of Pope Gregory IX issued on 7 December 1227 for Benedictine abbey in Tyniec.
-Between 1268 and 1291, a separate but dependent from Tyniec Benedictine monastery was founded.
+The name Orlova was first used in a document of Pope Gregory IX issued on 7 December 1227 for the Benedictine abbey in Tyniec.
+Between 1268 and 1291, the Orlová monastery, separate from but dependent on Tyniec, was founded.

-Politically it belonged then to the Duchy of Opole and Racibórz and the Castellany of Cieszyn, which was in 1290 formed in the process of feudal fragmentation of Poland into the Duchy of Teschen, ruled by a local branch of Silesian Piast dynasty.
-In 1327 the duchy became a fee of the Kingdom of Bohemia, which after 1526 became a part of the Habsburg monarchy.
+Politically it belonged then to the Duchy of Opole and Racibórz and the Castellany of Cieszyn, which was formed in 1290 in the process of feudal fragmentation of Poland into the Duchy of Teschen, ruled by a local branch of Silesian Piast dynasty.
+In 1327 the duchy became a fee of the Kingdom of Bohemia, which became a part of the Habsburg monarchy after 1526.

-For centuries, the settlement had mostly agricultural character, although there were also crafts, especially linen.
-After the secularization of the monastery property in 1560, Orlová was acquired by the Cikán of Slupek family, who held it until 1619.
-From 1619 to 1838 it was owned by the Bludovský of Bludov family, who had built here a castle in 1765.
+For centuries, the settlement had a mostly agricultural character, although there were also crafts, especially linen.
+After the secularisation of the monastery property in 1560, Orlová was acquired by the Cikán of Slupek family, who held it until 1619.
+From 1619 to 1838 it was owned by the Bludovský of Bludov family, who built a castle here in 1765.